SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 Generally, all services including management and messaging are accessible through a load balancer.
 In the above example `35.202.131.158` is the Load Balancer's external Public IP to use.

-> when using MiniKube, there is no integrated LoadBalancer.
+> Note: When using MiniKube, there is no integrated Load Balancer.
 For a workaround, you can use `minikube service XXX-XXX-solace` to expose the services.
 Services will be accessible directly using mapped ports which can be obtained from `kubectl describe service XXX-XX-solace`.

 ## Gaining admin access to the message broker